 Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.

-1. Uniform purchase/cleaning- DMV spends about \$9000.00 annually on sworn Inspectors for purchase of new uniforms, replacing work uniforms, and dry cleaning.
-Inspectors average about \$95.00/month for uniform cleaning.
+1. Uniform purchase/cleaning- DMV spends about \$41,000.00 \$14,000.00 annually on personnel for purchase of new uniforms, and replacing work uniforms, and dry cleaning.
+Personnel average about \$95.00/month for uniform cleaning.
 These expenses are all shared based on the amount of time Inspectors are completing MCSAP eligible activities.
-DMV spends about \$500.00 annually for the two part-time civilian auditors and one full time civilian compliance review Inspector for new uniforms, and replacing work uniforms.
-These positions are funded at 100% for a total of about \$9500.00 combined annually.